Local Government Solar Initiatives

 Georgetown

-Through a commitment to go totally renewable by 2017, the City of Georgetown will become one of the largest municipally-owned utilities in the US to supply its customers with 100% solar and wind energy.
+Through a commitment to go totally renewable by 2017, the City of Georgetown has become one of the largest municipally-owned utilities in the US to supply its customers with 100% solar and wind energy.
+This initiative even lead to an oversupply of electricity, which you can read more about in this link!

 Denton